-The Month of Ramadhan is the holiest one in the Islamic calendar and begins with all its social, moral and spiritual blessings.
-The following sentences of an invocation point to some of these blessings:-
+The Month of Ramadhan is the holiest one in the Islamic calendar and begins with its social, moral and spiritual blessings.
+The following sentences of an invocation point to some of these blessings:

-"O Allah, this is the month of Ramadhan, in which Thou didst sent the Quran as a guide for people and as a clear sign to differentiate between right and wrong; and it is the month of fasting, month of prayers, month of returning (to Thee) and month of repentance; it is the month of forgiveness and mercy . . . ; the month in which is the 'Night of Qadr' which is better than thousand months

-\ldots ; O Allah Bless Muhammad and his progeny \ldots and keep me free for Thy worship and for reciting Thy Book. "
+"O Allah, this is the month of Ramadhan, in which Thou didst sent the Quran as a guide for people and as a clear sign to differentiate between right and wrong; and it is the month of fasting, month of prayers, month of returning (to Thee) and month of repentance; it is the month of forgiveness and mercy, the month in which is the Night of Qadr which is better than thousand months ..., O Allah Bless Muhammad and his progeny and keep me free for Thy worship and for reciting Thy Book."

-It appears from the above sentences that some amongst the blessings of this month are the Qur'an, the Night of Qadr, the repentance from sins and mutual understanding and forgiveness.
+It appears from the above sentences that some amongst the blessings of this month are the Qur'an the Night of Qadr, the repentance from sins and mutual understanding and forgiveness.

 According to Islamic belief, every action, whether good or bad, carries more weight in this month.
-Thus, charity is a virtue at all times, but is more virtuous in this month; and injustice is an evil at all times, but is more evil in these days.
-Reciting Qur'an is a commendable deed whole year around, but during the fast it assumes a far greater significance.
-The Holy Prophet has said: "Everything has its own spring season, and the spring of the Qur'an is the month of Ramadhan."
+Thus, charity is a virtue at all times, but is more virtuous in this month; and injustice is an evi1 at all times, but is more evil in these days.
+Reciting Quran is a commendable deed the whole time, but it assumes a far greater significance in this month.

+The Holy Prophet (S) has said: "Everything has its own spring season, and the spring of the Quran is the month of Ramadhan."

-It was in this month that the Qur'an was revealed to the Holy Prophet.
-According to his words, the Qur'an is "the deliverer from wilderness, eyesight for the blind, pardon for the sinner, light in blackness, safety from disaster, rescue for the castaway, clarity in the chaos, and the means to reach safely from this world to the life hereafter; and herein is the perfection of your religion; and the path away from the Qur'an goes to Hell only."
+It was in this month that the Quran was revealed to the Holy Prophet (S).
+According to his words, the Quran is "the deliverer from wilderness, eyesight for the blind, pardon for the sinner, light in blackness, safety from disaster, rescue for the castaway, clarity in the chaos and the means to reach safely from this world to the life hereafter; and herein is the perfection of your religion; and the path away from the Quran goes to Hell only."

-One of the miracles of the Qur'an is its everlasting freshness even after such long crushing centuries.
-The Holy Prophet said that everything becomes old by usage and passage of time except the Qur'an, because its treasure would never exhaust and its wonders would never cease.

-Mr. James A. Michener refers to this aspect of the Book in "Islam --- the Misunderstood Religion" (Readers' Digest, May, 1955) in these words: "The Koran is probably the most often read book in the world, surely the most often memorised, and possibly the most influential in the daily life of the people who believe in it....
+One of the miracles of the Quran is its everlasting freshness even after such and passage of time except the Quran because its treasure would never exhaust and its wonders would never cease.
+Mr. James A. Michener refers to this aspect of the Book in "Islam - the Misunderstood Religion" (Reader's Digest, May, 1955) in these words: "the Koran is probably the most often read book in the world surely the most often memorized, and possibly the most influential in the daily life of the people who believe in it. . ..
 It is neither poetry nor ordinary prose, yet it possesses the ability to arouse its hearers to ecstasies of faith."

-Laura Veccia Vaglieri writes in "Apologie de l'Islamisme" a translation of which runs as follows: "But there is another proof of the Divinity of the Qur'an; it is the fact that it has been preserved intact through the ages since the time of its revelation till the present day.....
-Read and re-read by the Muslim world, this book does not rouse in the faithful any weariness; it rather, through repetition, is more loved every day.
-It gives rise to a profound feeling of awe and respect in the one who reads it or listens to it. "
+Laura Veccia Vaglieri writes in "Apologi de l'Islamisme", a translation of which runs as follows: "But there is another proof of the Divinity of the Quran; it is the fact that it has been preserved intact through the ages since the time of its revelation till the present day Read and re-read by the Muslim world, this book does not rouse in the faithful any weariness; it rather, through repetition, is more loved every day.
+It gives rise to a profound feeling of awe and respect in the one who reads it or listens to it."

-But we must remember that reciting the Qur'an is just a step towards the ultimate goal: understanding and following.
-Allah says:
+But we must remember that reciting just a step towards the ultimate goal; understanding and following.
+Allah Says,

-Do they not earnestly seek to understand the Qur'an, or are their hearts locked up by them?
-(Qur'an, 47:24.).
+"Do they not earnestly not seek to understand the Quran, or are their hearts locked out by them?
+(Quran, 47:24).